-Tony Birch is the author of Shadowboxing, Father's Day, Blood, The Promise, Ghost River and Common People.
+Tony Birch is the author of Shadowboxing, Father's Day, Blood, The Promise, Ghost River, Common People and The White Girl.
 He was awarded the Patrick White Literary Prize in 2017.

 Jesse Blackadder is an author of novels for adults and children, a freelance writer, passionate youth literacy ambassador, and adventurer.
 Her latest novel is Sixty Seconds.